-Segment 2 - 1.5 miles from Fairmont Road in Gregson to Crackerville Road in Crackerville.
+Segment 2 - 2.6 miles from Durant Canyon Road near Finlen to Crackerville Road in Crackerville.

 Silver Bow Creek was heavily contaminated after decades of mining and smelting in the area.
 The state settled with Atlantic Richfield Company for statewide Natural Resource Damage grant funds of \$23 million, which have paid for restoration work along the creek as well as trail construction, access features and easements.
 Construction on the trail began in 2005 and continues today.
 The Greenway Service District, which oversees the trail, is a multijurisdictional service district with representatives from both Silver Bow and Deer Lodge counties.
+In 2022, an additional mile of trail was added to the Silver Bow Creek Greenway between Fairmont Road and the community of Hackney.

-TRAIL GAP 75 - SILVER BOW CREEK GREENWAY EXTENSION (RAMSAY TO GREGSON)
+TRAIL GAP 75 - SILVER BOW CREEK GREENWAY EXTENSION (RAMSAY TO FINLEN)

-The City and County of Butte-Silver Bow plans to complete this 8.8-mile gap in the Silver Bow Creek Greenway gradually over time.
+The City and County of Butte-Silver Bow plans to complete this 7.6-mile gap in the Silver Bow Creek Greenway gradually over time.
 The first section of this extension heading west from Ramsay will continue to follow Silver Bow Creek until it reaches Durant Canyon.
-There, the trail will veer away from the creek and follow the former Chicago, Milwaukee, St. Paul and Pacific Railroad (Milwaukee Road) corridor along a bench in the canyon for the remaining miles to Segment 2 of the existing trail starting at Fairmont Road.
+There, the trail will veer away from the creek and follow the former Milwaukee Road corridor along a bench in the canyon for the remaining miles to Segment 2 of the existing Silver Bow Creek Greenway trail starting at Fairmont Road.

 The entirety of the Silver Bow Creek corridor is a Superfund site.
 The Montana Department of Environmental Quality is currently completing remediation work within Durant Canyon.
-Once the remediation is complete (anticipated in 2022), trail building can commence to close this gap.
+Once the remediation is complete, trail building can commence to close this gap.
 Funding is in place to complete this segment of the Silver Bow Creek Greenway, and negotiations with property owners are ongoing.